-"For those of you in the arena and all of you watching around the country this evening, I would very much would have chosen to be there tonight in person as I could be but given everything that’s going on tonight, that’s just not possible.
-Many of you may know that for the past six months I’ve been working with a group of people whose goal was – and is – to acquire World Championship Wrestling and to grow it once again to becoming a competitive, dominant wrestling organization worldwide.
+"For those of you in the arena and all of you watching around the country this evening, I would very much have chosen to be there tonight in person as I could be, but given everything that’s going on tonight, that’s not possible.
+Many of you may know that for the past six months, I’ve been working with a group of people whose goal was – and is – to acquire World Championship Wrestling and to grow it once again to becoming a competitive, dominant wrestling organization worldwide.

 Enter Vince McMahon.

 Vince had quietly been exploring a purchase of WCW for some time.
-One of the hold ups was the fact that WCW aired on TBS/TNT, and the WWF had an exclusive television deal with Viacom.
-Well of course now that AOL/Time Warner had decided they no longer wanted to feature pro wrestling on it’s networks, Nitro and Thunder no longer had a home.
-Vince McMahon now had nothing but open road ahead of him, and the sale of WCW moved quickly from there.
+One of the hold-ups was that WCW aired on TBS/TNT, and the WWF had an exclusive television deal with Viacom.
+Well, of course, now that AOL/Time Warner had decided they no longer wanted to feature pro wrestling on its networks, Nitro and Thunder no longer had a home.
+Vince McMahon now had nothing but an open road ahead of him, and the sale of WCW moved quickly from there.
 On Friday, March 23, 2001, a press conference was held announcing the sale of WCW to the WWF.
-The Monday Night War was over, WCW had been defeated an purchased by it’s own competition.
+The Monday Night War was over.
+WCW had been defeated and purchased by its own competition.

 Would the “New WCW” and Big Bang Pay-Per-View Been Successful Had Everything Gone to Plan?